-These are a nice, fluffy pancake with a base of eggnog instead of buttermilk or milk.
+These eggnog pancakes are a nice, fluffy pancake with a base of eggnog instead of buttermilk or milk.
 The flavor of the eggnog comes through in the pancake, and then we top them with a warm (real) maple syrup.

 Sidenote: I used to buy the store-brand maple syrup or whatever.
 One day I was reading the label out loud and it said that the syrup contained 2% maple syrup.
 What?!
 What the heck is the other 98%??
 My husband and I decided right then and there that we would spend the big bucks on the real stuff from here on out.
 It tastes much better.
 It has way more calories than the light crud that I was buying, but I’m finding that a little kind of goes a long way… so you don’t use as much.

-So back to these pancakes! >> My boys loved them.
-The recipe makes quite a few, so we froze some in little stacks for later.
+So back to these pancakes! >> My boys love them.
+The recipe makes quite a few (small pancakes), so we freeze some in little stacks for later.
 They’re a nice holiday season breakfast treat- perfect for a cozy, lazy weekend.
+Enjoy!

 - 1 tablespoon baking powder

-1/2 teaspoon salt
+- ½ teaspoon salt

-1/4 teaspoon ground nutmeg
+- ¼ teaspoon ground nutmeg

-2 large eggs, lightly beaten
+- 2 large eggs, lightly beaten

-2 cups eggnog
+- 2 cups eggnog

-1/4 cup vegetable or canola oil
+- ¼ cup vegetable or canola oil

-1. In a large bowl, whisk together the flour, baking powder, salt and nutmeg.
+- In a large bowl, whisk together the flour, baking powder, salt and nutmeg.
 In a separate bowl, whisk together the eggs, eggnog and oil.
 Pour this mixture into the dry mixture and stir together until slightly lumpy.

-2. Heat a griddle or large skillet over medium heat, then spray with nonstick spray.
-For each pancake pour 1/4 cup batter onto the griddle.
+- Heat a griddle or large skillet over medium heat, then spray with nonstick spray.
+For each pancake pour ¼ cup batter onto the griddle.
 Cook until golden; turn when tops are bubbly and edges are slightly dry (1 to 2 minutes per side).
 Serve with warm maple syrup.

-*Depending on how thick your eggnog is... you may need to add a little more eggnog or a little bit of milk to thin out the batter if it appears to be too thick.
+- *Depending on how thick your eggnog is... you may need to add a little more eggnog or a little bit of milk to thin out the batter if it appears to be too thick.